(Last revised: July 2024. See changelog at the bottom.)

 This directly follows from the previous section, but I want to elevate it to a top-level heading, as “AGIs will try to maximize future rewards” is a common claim.

-If the Thought Generator proposes a plan, the Thought Assessors will evaluate its likely consequences according to their current models, and the Steering Subsystem will endorse or reject the plan largely on that basis.
+If the Thought Generator proposes a plan, the Thought Assessors will evaluate its likely consequences according to their current trained model parameters.
+And the Steering Subsystem will endorse or reject the plan largely on that basis.
 Those current models need not align with “expected future rewards”.

 The Thought Generator’s predictive world-model can even “know” about some discrepancy between “expected future rewards” and the Thought Assessor’s assessment of expected future reward.
 It doesn’t matter!
 The Thought Assessor’s assessments won’t automatically correct themselves, and will still continue to determine what plans the AGI will execute.